gz009/qbit-preps/open-q-sys-bio-1.md

 Generally, the quantum-like modeling project is very successful.
 It is shown that such models can be applied to modeling the behavior of biosystems on all spatial scales.
 Genes, proteins, cells, animals, humans, and social systems can be treated as information processors and decision makers within the same mathematical model [25].
 From the information perspective, we can speak about the creation of a new theory—quantum bioinformatics—which is a part of quantum information theory, but not of quantum biophysics.
 One of the advantages of this theory is its generality, its framework covers all possible biological systems.

 Another advantage of the quantum-like representation is its linearity.
 The quan- tum state space is a complex Hilbert space and dynamical equations are linear differ- ential equations.
 The classical biophysical dynamics beyond quantum information representation are typically nonlinear and very complicated.
 The use of linear space representation simplifies the processing structure.
-The quantum information rep- resentation means that generally large clusters of classical biophysical states are encoded by a few quantum states: the quantum structure arises as the result of coarse graining (Chap.
+The quantum information representation means that generally large clusters of classical biophysical states are encoded by a few quantum states: the quantum structure arises as the result of coarse graining (Chap.
 6).
 It leads to essential information compressing.
 It also implies an increase of stability in state processing (Chap.
 4).
 This is a rather unusual viewpoint on the use of the quantum information representation as lowering the complexity and instability of information encoding and processing.

 Since the essential part of this book is devoted to psychology and decision-making, it is important to highlight the contribution of the quantum-like approach to math- ematical modeling of psychological effects, e.g., the order effect, conjunction and disjunction effects, and response replicability effect (see, e.g., [87, 89, 90, 190, 191, 254, 369, 370, 386–388, 452, 453]).